-The process known as IEHelper Module or iWin Games manager helper for IE belongs to software iWin Games or iWinGamesManager Application or IEHelper Module or µTorrent or Board Games by iWin (www.iwin.com).
+The process known as iWin Games manager helper for IE or IEHelper Module belongs to software iWinGamesManager Application or iWin Games or IEHelper Module or µTorrent or Board Games by iWin (www.iwin.com).

 Description: IWinGamesHookIE.dll is not essential for Windows and will often cause problems.
 The iWinGamesHookIE.dll file is located in a subfolder of "C:\Program Files".

-Known file sizes on Windows 8/7/XP are 78,848 bytes (43% of all occurrences), 141,312 bytes, 73,728 bytes or 170,496 bytes.
+Known file sizes on Windows 10/8/7/XP are 141,312 bytes (52% of all occurrences), 78,848 bytes, 170,496 bytes or 73,728 bytes.

 This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
 BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
 IDs used by this BHO include 8CA5ED52-F3FB-4414-A105-2E3491156990.
 The program is not visible.
 The iWinGamesHookIE.dll file is able to change the behavior of, or monitor Internet Explorer.
 There is no detailed description of this service.
 IWinGamesHookIE.dll is not a Windows system file.
-Therefore the technical security rating is 65% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 64% dangerous, however you should also read the user reviews.

 Recommended: Identify iWinGamesHookIE.dll related errors

-A clean and tidy computer is the key requirement for avoiding problems with iWinGamesHookIE.
+A clean and tidy computer is the key requirement for avoiding PC trouble.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
 Use the resmon command to identify the processes that are causing your problem.
-Even for serious problems, rather than reinstalling Windows, you are better off doing a repair of your installation, or in the case of Windows 8, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
+Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.